onefishy/data-science-workshop/docs/index.md

 # General Information
-This is a week long data science pedagogy workshop for educators of underrepresented, underserved college students in data science.
+This is a week long data science pedagogy workshop for educators of underrepresented or underserved college students in data science.
 The workshop will take place January 4-8, 2021.

 The goals of the workshop are to:
 1. help educators, who are new to the field, build sound foundations in data science